errontitus/casq2-structure-function/README.md

-Figures for The structure of a calsequestrin filament reveals mechanisms of familial arrhythmia (2020).
+The structure of a calsequestrin filament reveals mechanisms of familial arrhythmia (2020).

 Nature Structural & Molecular Biology: https://doi.org/10.1038/s41594-020-0510-9